pmvroque15/capstone-3/README.md

 ---
 ### Overview

 This full-stack e-commerce application is built using Java, Spring boot, JavaScript, and MySQL.
-Api endpoints are developed and tested using Insomnia, while mySQL serves as the application's relational database.
+API endpoints are developed and tested using Insomnia, while mySQL serves as the application's relational database.

 ---